 As an online course creator, I quickly learned that many people believe that once you have a course, that makes you an expert.
 Unfortunately in an area like childbirth preparation, it is SO important to find someone with lots of experience to back you up!

 Whoever — remember, if you are just a mom who enjoyed her birth, you can teach and sell a class.
 I have seen a few that started that way — so be aware. 🙂

 Lamaze Certified Childbirth Educator — Lamaze was all the rage when our parents had us.
-It’s what most people traditionally think of when they think about childbirth classes (on the floor with pillows).
+It’s what most people think a traditional childbirth class will be like (on the floor with pillows).
 Most of this is based on the relaxation breathing of Lamaze.
 Most of these educators don’t know all that much about the medical side of birth, complications, etc. BUT they can be great for relaxation and pain management techniques.